Formula One: Safety car

 In the event of an incident that risks the safety of competitors or trackside race marshals, race officials may choose to deploy the safety car.
 This neutralises the race, with drivers required to follow the safety car in race order at reduced speed, and overtaking is not allowed.
-Cars that have been lapped may, if permitted by the race director, be allowed to unlap themselves in order to ensure a smoother restart.
+Lapped cars may, if permitted by the race director, be allowed to unlap themselves in order to ensure a smoother restart.
 The safety car remains on the track until the danger is cleared.
-After it comes in, the race restarts with a rolling start, with the leading car taking over its role until they reach the timing line.
-Pit stops under a safety car are permitted, and in many cases can offer a great advantage to teams who are able to pit and change tyres prior to the end of the safety car period.
+After the safety car comes off the track, the race restarts with a rolling start, with the leading car taking over its role until they reach the timing line.
+Pit stops under a safety car are permitted, and in many cases can offer a great advantage to teams who can pit and change tyres before the end of the safety car period.

 Mercedes-Benz has supplied a variety of its AMG models to Formula One to use as the safety car since 1996.
 From 2021 onwards, Aston Martin has supplied the Vantage to share duties with Mercedes-AMGs.
 Since 2000, the main safety car driver has been German ex-racing driver Bernd Mayländer.
 He is usually joined by FIA technical assistant Richard Darker, who relays information between the safety car and race control.

 Virtual Safety Car (VSC)

 In 2014, the FIA established an "accident panel" to investigate the circumstances surrounding Jules Bianchi's fatal crash at the Japanese Grand Prix.
 They were tasked with identifying measures to reduce the risk of similar incidents, particularly in situations where deploying a safety car is not justified and yellow flags alone are inadequate.

-One of the proposed recommendations was the introduction of a Virtual Safety Car period during which drivers must keep their lap times above a pre-determined minimum, also known as keeping a positive delta.
+One of the recommendations was the introduction of a Virtual Safety Car period during which drivers must keep their lap times above a pre-determined minimum, also known as keeping a positive delta.
 The system was first implemented during the 2015 Monaco Grand Prix.